vechain/buy-me-coffee-example/README.md

 3. sendCoffee(address payable _to, string memory _name, string memory _message) <br/>
 **Description**: Sends coffee to a specified address.
-**Parameters**:
-_to: Recipient address.
-_name: Name of the coffee purchaser.
-_message: A message from the purchaser.
-Events: Emits CoffeeSold event upon successful sending.
-   - **Purpose**: Sends coffee to a specified address.
    - **Parameters**:
      - `_to`: The recipient's address.
      - `_name`: The name of the coffee purchaser.